lightward/mechanic-tasks/docs/auto-associate-variants-with-a-delivery-profile-by-metafield-value/README.md

 As an initial setup, you can run the task manually to have it review all of the variants in your shop.

+**Market-driven shipping:** This task is for stores using shipping profiles.
+After your store moves to market-driven shipping, it stops before reading or changing delivery profiles.
+Use [Auto-associate variants with a shipping collection, by metafield value](https://tasks.mechanic.dev/auto-associate-variants-with-a-shipping-collection-by-metafield-value) instead, selecting the collection used by the corresponding shipping option in Shopify Markets.
+The replacement is a separate task; updating this task does not configure or enable it.
+App-owned delivery profiles still exist in Shopify, but this task does not distinguish them from migrated merchant profiles.

 ## Installing this task

 Find this task [in the library at tasks.mechanic.dev](https://tasks.mechanic.dev/auto-associate-variants-with-a-delivery-profile-by-metafield-value), and use the "Try this task" button.
 Or, import [this task's JSON export](../../tasks/auto-associate-variants-with-a-delivery-profile-by-metafield-value.json) – see [Importing and exporting tasks](https://learn.mechanic.dev/core/tasks/import-and-export) to learn how imports work.